 Hire a Camper Van

-Picking a camper van or motorhome as your accommodation gives you a level of comfort and luxury that a tent just can’t provide.
+Picking a camper van or motorhome is one of the most comfortable accommodation options.
+It gives you the shelter and amenities that a tent just can’t provide.

 You get the added benefits of indoor cooking and your own toilet/shower facilities which mean you won’t have to rely on remote campsites to provide the goods.